Sue: Is there anything I should know about Stephen Harris? I don’t remember seeing his name before.

 Me: I was seven years old!

-The episode concludes with the Mummies bursting into the lodge to attack the Doctor and Sarah.
+The Mummies burst into the lodge to attack the Doctor and Sarah.

-Sue: That was a very intense cliffhanger.
-I’m enjoying this.top
+Sue: That was an intense cliffhanger.
+I’m really enjoying this.

-Sue: Forget that, what’s a cytronic particle accelerator, Nic?
+Sue: Forget that, what’s a cytronic particle accelerator when it’s at home?

 Nicol: A completely made-up thing?
 How am I supposed to know?